ilg-physics-ucsb/physics6-manual/6BL/Lab2.md

 *Random motion*
 :::

-However, for certain special frequencies, the left-moving and right-moving waves line up such that there are areas of large motion called *antinodes*, and areas that don’t move at all, called *nodes*.
-This pattern of vibration is fixed on the string. and is referred to as sinusoidal standing waves or normal modes of the string.
+For certain special frequencies, however, the left-moving and right-moving waves line up so that there are areas of large motion called *antinodes*, and areas that don’t move at all, called *nodes*.
+These patterns of vibration are fixed on the string, and are referred to as sinusoidal standing waves or normal modes of the string.
 <!-- This is the phenomenon that occurs on guitar, piano and violin strings.
 Any vibration on a doubly fixed string can be modeled as a linear combination of the sinusoidal natural modes.
 This is called Fourier Analysis; you will learn more about this in your advanced coursework. -->

 :::Note
 The distance between two consecutive nodes is $\lambda/2$.
-We will call the pattern between two consecutive nodes a "segment."
+We will call the pattern between two consecutive nodes a &ldquo;segment.&rdquo;
 :::

 :::Figure nodes xl